govuk-one-login/txma-audit/event-processing/README.md

 * KbvFraudKmsArn - KMS ARN used for at rest encryption of the KBV Fraud queue
 * IPVCoreQueueARN - SQS Queue for IPV Core events
 * IPVPassportQueueARN - SQS Queue for IPV Passport events
+* IPVCIQueueARN - SQS Queue for IPV CI events
 * IPVCoreKmsArn - KMS ARN used for at rest encryption of the IPV Core queue
 * IPVPassportKmsArn - KMS ARN used for at rest encryption of the IPV Passport queue
+* IPVCIKmsArn - KMS ARN used for at rest encryption of the IPV CI queue
+* AppQueueArn - SQS Queue for App events
+* AppKmsArn - KMS ARN used for at rest encryption of the App queue
+* AuthOIDCQueueARN - SQS Queue for Auth OIDC events
+* AuthOIDCKmsArn - KMS ARN used for at rest encryption of the Auth OIDC queue
+* AuthAccountMgmtQueueARN - SQS Queue for Auth Account Management events
+* AuthAccountMgmtKmsArn - KMS ARN used for at rest encryption of the Auth Account Management queue
 * SPOTKmsArn - KMS ARN used for at rest encryption of the SPOT queue
 * SPOTQueueArn - SQS Queue for SPOT events
 * HECEndpoint - Splunk instance endpoint for FireHose instances